i-am-mai/i-am-mai.github.io/_posts/2024-05-07-cool-math-games.md

  3. The first player to move wins, or ($\mathcal{N}$)
  4. The second player wins. ($\mathcal{P}$)

-These outcomes are called *Positive*, *Negative*, *Fuzzy*, and *Zero*, and you can think of them as being ordered by their favorability towards Left.
+These outcomes are called *Positive*, *Negative*, *Fuzzy*, and *Zero*, respectively, and you can think of them as being ordered by their favorability towards Left.
 Positive games are greater than Fuzzy and Zero games, and Fuzzy and Zero games are greater than Negative games, but Fuzzy games are *incomparable* with Zero games.

 {% include picture.html img="partial_order" ext="png" alt="A Hasse diagram depicting the partial orders described above." caption="The ordering of the outcome classes." %}